runtimeverification/kontrol/docs/state-diff/README.md

 ```
 Notice that we're saving the addresses via `save_address`, not via the `Counter[]`.

 The next step is to use Kontrol's `load-state-diff` command.
 An example on how to use it can be found in [the provided script](test/kontrol/scripts/record-state-diff.sh).
-For our running example it can be called as follows
+For our running example it can be called as follows:
 ```
 kontrol load-state-diff InitialState state-diff/StateDiff.json --contract-names state-diff/AddressNames.json --output-dir test/kontrol/proofs/utils
 ```